microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 ![Top Menu](images/top_menu.jpg)
 ![Bottom Menu](images/bottom_menu.jpg)

-Upon pressing Start, the plate power is enabled, the MCU begins checking for various errors, and if all checks pass, the user is brought to the running status screen which shows the plate target temp, the current temp, the heatsink temp, the MCU temp, the current being drawn, and the heatsink fan RPM.
+Upon pressing `Start`, the MCU begins checking for various errors, and if all checks pass, the plate power is enabled and the user is brought to a running status screen which shows the plate target temp, current temp, heatsink temp, MCU temp, current being drawn, and heatsink fan RPM.

 ![Running Menu](images/running.jpg)

-If any of the error checks fail, the power to the plate is cut, and the error displays on the screen.
+If any of the error checks fail at any time, power to the plate is cut, and a troubleshooting error message displays on the screen.
 Press the rotary encoder to clear the error and return to the standy screen.
+If the error is not remedied and the plate is started again, it will loop back to the same error screen.

 ![Error Menu](images/error.jpg)